Katya Echazarreta: Spaceflight

-The Space For Humanity initiative selected Echazarreta out of over 7,000 applicants to fly to space with Blue Origin NS-21 as a Space for Humanity Ambassador.
+The Space For Humanity initiative selected Echazarreta to fly to space with Blue Origin NS-21 as a Space for Humanity Ambassador.
 Launched on June 4, 2022, she became the first Mexican-born woman in space.
-The five other crew members included Evan Dick, Hamish Harding, Victor Correa Hespanha, Jaison Robinson, and Victor Vescovo.
+The five other crew members were Evan Dick, Hamish Harding, Victor Correa Hespanha, Jaison Robinson, and Victor Vescovo.
 This was the fifth crewed flight operated by Blue Origin, and their 21st flight overall to reach space.
 The mission lasted approximately 10 minutes, reaching an altitude of 107 kilometers.

-She has stated that visiting space is a lifelong dream of hers and is humbled to be representing "all of the little girls and women out there who are dreaming of achieving something bigger."
+She has stated that visiting space is a lifelong dream of hers and that she is humbled to represent "all of the little girls and women out there who are dreaming of achieving something bigger."
+She partnered with McDonald's for the HACER Education Tour, speaking to high schools around the United States to share her story and information about the HACER National Scholarship.

+Echazarreta has spoken to Mexico's congresses Senate of the Republic and Chamber of Deputies in support of increasing STEM education for women and expanding Mexico's spaceflight program.

+In 2023, she founded Fundación Espacial, "a non-profit civil association, with the main social objective of promoting youth, women and children, as well as scientists and engineers from Mexico, to develop skills to carry out advanced studies in the space, planetary, protection of the planet and the environment".